-Health promotion and communities support - Practice areas Frontken Materiality Analysis and Assessment Dimensions Promotion of positive health and safety at the workplace (information, seminars, training); Health and safety in the workplace Practice on recording and notification of Occupational Accidents and Diseases; Availability of skilled health and safety officers; Guidelines for dealing with work stress and lifestyle issues; Support for promoting community initiatives Encouragement of employees to engage in voluntary action; Collaboration with local communities; Support for special community educational needs Support strategies for youth training; Supporting schools and education of students.
-Support for local regeneration Support for local regeneration schemes; Support for local business networking.
+Health Promotion and Communities Support Frontken Materiality Analysis and Assessment Dimensions Promotion of positive health and safety at the workplace (information, seminars, training); Health and Safety in Practice on recording and notification of Occupational Accidents and Diseases; the Workplace Availability of skilled health and safety officers; Guidelines for dealing with work stress and lifestyle issues; Support for Promoting Community Initiatives Encouragement of employees to engage in voluntary action; Collaboration local communities; Support for Special Community Educational Needs Support strategies for youth training; Supporting schools and education of students.
+Support for Local Regeneration Support for local regeneration schemes; Support for local business networking.
 Sponsoring Sponsoring (sports, art etc.); Philanthropy.
-Support for human disaster relief Supporting humanitarian relief operations both in the wake of 'natural' disasters or during or after times of conflict; Support to reduce the vulnerability of communities.
+Support for Human Disaster Relief Supporting humanitarian relief operations both in the wake of 'natural' disasters or during or after times of conflict; Disaster Relief Support to reduce the vulnerability of communities.